 The BYU CSRL Red Team is a team of Information Technology (IT) students who provide professional penetration testing services across campus and within the local community.
 They have been in operation since 2011 and operate under the supervision of Dr. Dale Rowe.
 Red Team membership is highly competitive and sought after.
 The team competes in regional and national competitions and works hand in hand with the CSRL Blue Team to better secure our cyber-systems.
-For on-campus engagements, the team works closely with BYU's Office of IT (OIT) security team.
+For on-campus engagements, the team works closely with BYU's Office of IT (OIT) security team; Internal Audit Services; and the Risk Management, Safety, and Compliance department.
 All engagements include:

 - A series of planning meetings to establish scope and requirements.